 From there, we've based our picks on the price and design of these Lows, and have made sure to mention any other unique features that make these Jordans 1s stand out from the crowd.

-Whether you're looking for some of the best sneakers for summer in these "Bleached Coral" 1s, or you're searching for a low-top variation of one of the best Jordan 1 colourways of all time in the "Bred Toe" Lows, we've got you covered with our list right here.
+So whether you're looking for some of the best summer sneakers in these "Bleached Coral" 1s, or you're searching for a low-top variation of one of the best Jordan 1 colourways of all time in these "Bred Toes", we've got you covered with our list.

 Best Jordan 1 Low

 - Air Jordan 1 Low "Shattered Backboard"